Charlie LaVere: Hollywood Years & Walt Disney (1937-1959)

 Whiteman's band performed throughout Los Angeles, opening at the Ambassador Hotel on Christmas Eve of 1937.
 LaVere had quickly grown fond of Southern California's climate, and tendered his resignation to Whiteman soon after closing their tour, remaining behind while the group continued on to New York.
 After several idle months pending his transfer through the musicians union, LaVere joined Frank Trumbaure band for steady work at the Biltmore Bowl.
-In the Fall of 1938, LaVere received a call to join Skinnay Ennis in the supporting band for Bob Hope's first radio show, The Pepsodent Show.
-As was typical for shows of the era, the broadcast ran for 39 weeks, through the Winter of 1938-39, followed by a thirteen week break in the summer.
+In the fall of 1938, LaVere received a call to join Skinnay Ennis in the supporting band for Bob Hope's first radio show, The Pepsodent Show.
+As was typical for shows of the era, the broadcast ran for 39 weeks, through the winter of 1938–39, followed by a thirteen-week break in the summer.
 Over the summer break, Skinnay booked the band to perform in Beverly Hills at the Victor Hugo Restaurant.
 In Fall of 1939, LaVere was asked to support Bing Crosby Kraft Music Hall by John Scott Trotter.
 The show was performed year round, with two performances on Thursdays (one for the East Coast and a second for the West), a practice which Crosby favored even after the availability taping eliminated the need for it.
 The Kraft Music Hall was considered highly prestigious and known to feature some of the best talent in the business, and LaVere would remain with the show through 1947.
 LaVere continued working as a recording artist during this period of time, working for Decca Records at their studios on Melrose Avenue.
-There he recorded with The Andrew Sisters, Victor Young, John Scott Trotter, and Gordon Jenkins, in addition to recording under his own name.
+There he recorded with The Andrews Sisters, Victor Young, John Scott Trotter, and Gordon Jenkins, in addition to recording under his own name.
 LaVere also regularly performed as a solo artist for private parties at the homes of Hollywood stars of the day, including Armand Deutsch, Jack Benny, George Burns, Cole Porter, Gary Cooper, Edgar Bergen, Jimmy Cagney, Robert Montgomery, John Wayne, and Emily Kimbrough.
 LaVere also composed during this period; his song "Cuban Boogie Woogie" was recorded by Charlie Barnet and Andy Kirk among others.
 Beginning in December 1942, LaVere had his own late night, fifteen minute radio broadcast show on the NBC Pacific Coast Network, broadcasting to California, Arizona, Nevada, Oregon, Utah, and Washington.
 The show was operated on a relatively meager budget, requiring only LaVere, the sound engineer, and the broadcast announcer.
 Each show consisted of four songs, with LaVere performing piano and vocals.
-The show ran until July 1942, when the 1942-1944 musician's strike halted broadcast recording, instigated by James C Petrillo.
+The show ran until July 1942, when the 1942–1944 musician's strike halted broadcast recording, instigated by James C Petrillo.
 The strike had a significant impact on the union band dominated musical scene in America and is attributed with the decline of the Big Band era and the rise of vocalists.